whot/woodotool/README.md

       MUST create at least one keyboard or throw an exception on EACCESS

       MAY create multiple objects if called repeatedly

+    - ***`GetMouse(String name) -> object`***

+      Service creates a new object implementing
+      **org.freedesktop.Woodotool.Mouse** interface for the
+      requesting process.

+      MUST create at least one mouse device or throw an exception on EACCESS

+      MAY create multiple objects if called repeatedly

 - **`org.freedesktop.Woodotool.Keyboard`**
   - Properties: